 Put what you’ve learned into action

 Finally, you ran this workshop for a reason.
 Feed what you’ve learned back to the project team to ensure that opportunities are acted upon and the benefits are realised.

 How to run a process mapping workshop

 In this article you have learned to how to run a process mapping workshop successfully.
 The key steps should remain the same whenever you do this but the tools you use can make all the difference.

-Skore is designed specifically to be used in live process mapping workshops to map processes at the speed of conversation.
+Skore was designed specifically to be used in live process mapping workshops to map processes at the speed of conversation.
 This means you no longer need to write up notes after the workshop.
 You can map and share processes there and then.
 This means you can get sign off and agreement from your stakeholders in the workshop and not lose time chasing after them once the workshop has finished.